 When you win these sorts of outcomes you feel as though you have won a jackpot; after all, 10 free spins is 10x the chances to win big money right?
 The reality is that those 10 free-spins do not change the already small probability of winning on any given spin and are still likely to result in a loss of money.
 For many games, features such as this have entirely replaced standard jackpots.

 These features share one important characteristic: they allow the casinos the ability to provide more outcomes that feel like a win while not increasing the actual payout.
 The effect of these features is so significant that in 1989 the Nevada Gaming Commission banned algorithms that purposefully increased the prevalence of near-miss outcomes.
 Of course, this only applied to the intentional increasing of near misses when a loss is already determined, i.e. artificially producing a near miss instead of what the reels would have normally landed on.

 Unfortunately, these laws do not preclude the intentional design of reel layouts that, without additional manipulation, produce frequent near misses and losses disguised as wins.
 These laws also do not apply to the newer game features which either highlight the near miss, such as accelerating reels, or create entirely new topographies of outcomes, as is the case with free-spins or mini-games.

-While the question of how to best manage artificial manipulations of near misses may be a topic of future regulatory discussion, the decision to play games with these illusions will ultimately fall upon the end user.
+While the question of how to best manage artificial manipulations of near misses may be a topic of future regulatory discussion, the decision to play games with these illusions will ultimately fall upon the end-user.

 As long as you are willing to expose yourself to the game in the first place, the casino need only sit back and wait.
-And with increasing availability of casinos across the US, they won’t need to wait long.
+And with the increasing availability of casinos across the US, they won’t need to wait long.